chsafouane/imbalanced_data_methods_test/Notes.md

 ### Repeated Edited Nearest Neighbours

 Repeat the Edited Nearest Neighbours until no more observations are removed or until a maximum # of cycles is reached.
 The same number of nearest neighbours is used in each pass over the data.

+### All KNN

+This algorithm works in the same way as Repeated Edited Nearest Neighbours but adds 1 neighbour to KNN at each pass.
+This algorithm is more stringent than RENN.